-After final approval and notification of CMAQ award, the sponsor is responsible for implementing and completing the project.
-This includes any public involvement, planning, design, construction, etc. All project phases are eligible for CMAQ funds, and costs are 100% reimbursable.
+After final approval and notification of CMAQ or CRP award, the sponsor is responsible for implementing and completing the project.
+This includes any public involvement, planning, design, construction, etc. All project phases are eligible for CMAQ or CRP funds, and costs are 100% reimbursable.
 Projects not implemented in a timely manner run the risk of losing funds.
 In the case of an uncompleted project, the return of any federal funds expended might be required.

 Proposals for CMAQ or CRP funding should include a precise description of the project, providing information on its size, scope, location, and timetable.
 The description should be as specific as possible; this may include citing the location and timing of traffic counts or submission dates for required products of the federal aid program.
 In addition to this, supporting data, submission schedule, cost estimate for each phase of work, and any preliminary work, such as conceptual design or planning, that has been completed should be included in the application.
 Applicants should also certify their familiarity with the NJDOT Local Aid process and describe previous experience obtaining NJDOT funding.
 A resolution of support is required by the NJDOT for a proposed project to be eligible for consideration.
 The proposed project objective should be included in the Resolution of Support.
 Include project details such as specific improvements (i.e., vehicle purchase and signal or infrastructure enhancements) and location.
 An example of a Resolution of Support may be provided upon request.
 In addition to this, other supporting materials such as concept sketches, letters of support, and maps showing environmental features may be accepted to support the project.
 The required materials to be submitted alongside the application are as follows.

 - Emissions Analysis

 - Line-Item Cost Estimate

 - Detailed Project Schedule